 – In those cases where there are not enough Greeters/Ushers, request parishioners to assist.

 Some Hospitality Ministry members want to serve only as a Greeter, others only as an Usher, and some as both a Greeter and an Usher.

 If you have any issue with the schedule or need to make changes, please first try to find a replacement, then contact the Coordinator.
-Please notify Terry and your Coordinator the month before if you have any known scheduling constraints for the upcoming month.
+Please notify Freddie and your Coordinator the month before if you have any known scheduling constraints for the upcoming month.